posted June 06, 2023

 Grilled Steak and Asparagus Kabobs

-- Use Metal Skewers.
-Bamboo ones can work fine, but only if you spend hours soaking them in water before grilling.
+- Use metal skewers.
+Bamboo skewers work fine, but only if you spend hours soaking them in water before grilling.

 - Pick skewers that are flat, not round.
 This prevents your meat from spinning on the skewers as you are trying to turn them.

 - Size matters.
-Cut your meat in pieces that are as even as possible.
+Cut your meat into pieces that are as even as possible.
 When assembling your kebabs, try to space them evenly with the asparagus pieces.

 - Mind your fingers!
 You can prevent stabbing yourself by placing your meat or asparagus on a cutting board and pressing the kebab skewer into it from above, then sliding the food into position.